Tony Annan

 Tony Annan is an English professional football head coach.

 Coaching career

 Born in Newcastle upon Tyne, Annan moved to the United States and began coaching in the Atlanta, Georgia area.
 At one point he cofounded the Georgia United development academy.
 In December 2016, it was announced that Annan had joined new expansion Major League Soccer side Atlanta United as the club's academy director.

 Atlanta United 2

 On 27 July 2020, it was announced that Annan would take over as interim head coach of Atlanta United 2, Atlanta United's reserve side which plays in the USL Championship.
 Annan was taking over from Stephen Glass, who was promoted to interim head coach of Atlanta United after Frank de Boer left the club.

 His first match as head coach was on 29 July 2020 in the league against Miami.
 Atlanta United 2 won the match 4–3.
+From 29 July 2020 through 4 October 2020, Annan coached Atlanta United 2 to a record of 3 wins, 2 draws, and 7 losses.

+On 18 December 2020, Gabriel Heinze replaced Stephen Glass as head coach of Atlanta United and Glass replaced Annan as head coach of Atlanta United 2.

+On 23 March 2021, Annan took over as interim head coach of Atlanta United 2 a second time after Glass announced he was leaving the Atlanta United organization to become head coach of Aberdeen F.C. in the Scottish Premier League.